 2.9.2.2.2 Coordination of ASRI AFC and FAA VDL Spectrum for AOC and ATS Applications

-From the upper portion of the Aeronautical Enroute Service (AES) 136-137 band, the FAA has been allocated the 136.000 to 136.475 MHz portion for ATC applications whereas ASRI has been allocated the 136.500 to 136.975 MHz portion of the band for AOC applications.
+From the upper portion of the Aeronautical Enroute Service (AES) 136-137 band, the FAA shares the 136.000 to 136.475 MHz portion of the band with the FCC.
+This is used mostly for FAA ATC applications and other federal users .
+ASRI has been allocated the 136.500 to 136.975 MHz portion of the band for AES applications.

 The current direction as indicated by FAA documentation is that the FAA data link based Data Communications program will use VDL channels that share both AOC and ATS applications.